Harris and Trump are zeroing in on Sunbelt states as they embark on a final weekend push for votes

 “We’re going to meet again many times I hope," said the former president, who also was stopping in Salem, Virginia — not a battleground state — before returning to North Carolina for a late-night rally in Greensboro.
 "This has been the thrill of a lifetime for me and for you.”

-As both Harris and Trump moved on to their next stops, their planes met on the tarmac in Charlotte, North Carolina, where Harris was ending her campaign day.
+Planes carrying Harris and Trump met on the tarmac in Charlotte, North Carolina, where the vice president ended her campaign day.

-“I’m not just asking you do it for me, I’m going to be gone,” Biden said of his plea to the union workers to support the ticket.
-“I’m asking you to do it for yourself and your families, people you grew up with, the people you come from.”
+She was joined there by actress Kerry Washington and rocker Jon Bon Jovi, who played a newer song “The People’s House” that he said he wrote shortly after the January 6, 2021, storming of the U.S. Capitol by pro-Trump insurrectionists.

+“We still have work to do,” Harris told her Atlanta rally, adding, “Make no mistake, we will win.”

+And, as he's done frequently lately, Biden also went off script to offer some especially blunt statements.
+After slamming Trump and his supporters on policy issues, the president added, "I know some of you guys are tempted to think he's this macho guy … but, I'm serious, these are the kind of guys you'd like to smack in the ass."

-Walz and actress Eva Longoria joined a get-out-the-vote event in Las Vegas before the Minnesota governor's events Flagstaff and Tucson in Arizona.
-GOP vice presidential nominee JD Vance was appearing in Las Vegas and Scottsdale, Arizona, with Donald Trump Jr. First lady Jill Biden was campaigning in Georgia and Hillary Clinton was appearing for Harris in Tampa, Florida.
+Walz, meanwhile, joined actress Eva Longoria joined a get-out-the-vote event in Las Vegas before the Minnesota governor's events Flagstaff and Tucson, Arizona.
+GOP vice presidential nominee JD Vance appeared in Las Vegas and Scottsdale, Arizona, with Donald Trump Jr. First lady Jill Biden was campaigning in Georgia and Hillary Clinton was appearing for Harris in Tampa, Florida.

-Walz also visited a few homes in the Las Vegas suburbs.
+Walz visited a few homes in the Las Vegas suburbs.
 He and Democratic Rep. Dina Titus spoke with a couple who were excited to see both politicians — and were hopeful.
-Walz asked them what issues concern them and heard about women's rights, Social Security, Medicare and rhetoric from Republicans

 “We're gonna win,” Walz said.
 “These last days matter and it will be on the margins.”